stephaniebaldwin37/RL-project/README.md

 Time to convergence - defined as reaching 95% of the average reward for 2000 episodes

 Python 3.10 or higher is needed to run the code due to the adjusted reward function.
+Aligned with algorithms outlined in Sutton & Barto: Reinforcement Learning.